jasonsikes/QLogo/README.md

   format.
 QLogo can save an image in the following formats: BMP, JPG/JPEG, PNG, PPM, XBM, and XPM

 * There is no facility yet for translation/internationalization.
-Yet.

 ### The following commands are not implemented: